Mahdijafari3957/Jafari_ICSA_2026/README.md

 1. In the **inner Eclipse instance**, ensure all relevant projects are open:
    - `edu.kit.pentest.generation`
-   - `edu.kit.pentest.runningexample`
    - `edu.kit.pentest.evaluation`

 2. Run the following JUnit tests:
-   - For the running example:
-     - `edu.kit.pentest.runningexample.test.RunningExampleTest`
-   - For the evaluation scenarios:
+   - For generating APTC for evaluation scenarios:
      - `edu.kit.pentest.evaluation.EvaluationTest`
+   - For executing the performance metric for evaluation scenarios:
+     - `edu.kit.pentest.evaluation.PerformanceEvaluationTest`

 3. **Windows-specific note**